DavesCodeMusings/CloudPi/docs/configure-static-ip.md

 Notice how there are quotes around the value passed to `--extra-vars` now.
 This is the way to override multiple variables using Ansible.

-## Configureing a Static IP Address
+## Configuring a Static IP Address
 Now that you've customized your host and domain names, you can move on to the IP address.
 The IP address, network mask and gateway are changed using an Ansible playbook called [configure-static-ip.yml](https://github.com/DavesCodeMusings/CloudPi/blob/main/configure-static-ip.yml).
 You'll need to override values with this one, just like you did to change the hostname.

 Here's an example: